BasaiCorp/Dashashtra/README.md

 ## Support

-For support inquiries, please contact the Sriyan Nodes support team.
+For support inquiries, please contact the Dashashtra support team.